Sheisgoodness/MealPalV2/README.md

 - Bookmark : [Joyfuol] Created bookmark option for users to save favorite meals and learn how to prepare them.

 - Meal Plan Points: [sarahlutaaya256] developed the functionality related to meal plan points, including tracking user activities and assigning points accordingly.

  - Referral Link, Copy Link and Share Button: [Eucharian8] made the referral link redirect the new user to the signup page.
 Improved the UI of the referral link copy button and added a share button.

+ - Community Page : [IwuchukwuDivine] design the community page to help users navigate through the components of the community page for more informations and also improve users experience.

+- Community Page Functionalities : [madukafavour] implemented the functionality of the community page

   # Installation
   - Clone the repository:
     git clone https://github.com/PrincessMaggy/MealPalV2
   - Install dependencies: